-In this section we discuss the geometry of the pencil of plane projective rational quartics obtained by setting $\aAA = \aCC = 0$ in Theorem~\ref{2023_04_10_16:50}~\ref{2023_05_19_18:01} (see also Remark~\ref{2023_06_13_21:50}).
+Let $C$ be a curve over $K$ defined as in Theorem~\ref{2023_04_10_16:50}, with function field $F|K = K(C)|K$.
+Recall that the only singular prime $\pp$ of $F|K$ is centered at the only singular point on the extended quartic curve $C_{\ov K} = C \otimes_K \ov K$.

+\begin{prop} The only singular point on $C_{\ov K}$ has multiplicity two or three.
+The case of multiplicity three occurs if and only if $C$ is given as in item~\ref{2023_05_19_18:01} in Theorem~\ref{2023_04_10_16:50} with $b=0$. \end{prop}

+The proposition follows from the explicit equations defining $C$.
+Besides, Corollary~\ref{2024_07_01_18:25} shows that in the case of multiplicity three (item~\ref{2023_05_19_18:01} with $b=0$) it can be assumed that $a=0$ after an eventual separable base field extension.
+The resulting function field gives rise to a pencil of plane projective rational quartic curves, which we discuss in this section.
 We find its minimal regular model and we further describe the pencil as a purely inseparable double cover of a quasi-elliptic fibration.

 Let $k$ be an algebraically closed field of characteristic $2$.
 Consider the projective algebraic surface over $k$

 defined by the bihomogeneous polynomial equation

 where $X,Y,Z$ and $T_0,T_1$ denote the homogeneous coordinates of $\PP^2$ and $\PP^1$ respectively.
 By the Jacobian criterion, this surface has a unique singularity at \mbox{$P=((0:0:1),(0:1))$}.
 The second projection